Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge: Introduction

-One may choose to achieve the accuracy of L-ML model while utilizing the computational capabilities of EDs using the well-known DNN partitioning techniques, e.g., see~\cite{Kang2017,Li2020,Hu2022}.
+One may choose to achieve the accuracy of L-ML model while utilising the computational capabilities of EDs using the well-known DNN partitioning techniques, e.g., see~\cite{Kang2017,Li2020,Hu2022}.
 Note that such partitioning techniques require processing time and energy profiling of the layers on EDs as well as on ESs to decide the optimal partition points.
 Early Exit is yet another technique that introduces side branches in between the layers of DL models to trade-off accuracy with latency \cite{teerapittayanon2016}.
-In this work, we explore the novel idea of \textit{Hierarchical Inference} (HI) that complements the above techniques for performing DL inference at the edge.
+In contrast to these techniques, in this work, we explore the novel idea of \textit{Hierarchical Inference} (HI).
 Consider that an ED is embedded with an S-ML and an L-ML\footnote{Both S-ML and L-ML are trained ML models deployed for providing inference and HI does not modify these models.} is deployed on an ES (to which the ED enlists to get help for doing inference).
 In HI, we propose that an ED first observes the S-ML inference on each data sample and offloads it to L-ML only if S-ML inference is incorrect.